enowars/enowars9-service-syncryn1z3/service/client/README.md

 ```

 ## Run
-First you need to claim a port on the remote server via the web interface.
+First you need to create a port on the remote server via the web interface.

 To synchronize your systems clock to that of the remote server use the following command.
 ```